leocorelli/d3rlpy/README.md

 }
 ```

+This repo was originally forked from user takuseno on GitHub.
+Tremendous thank you to them for all of their excellent work on this repository.
+All of my original files can be found in the CORELLI folder.
+In addition to files found here, I added a single function in scorer.py in d3rlpy/metrics in order to calculate the true q value at the end of each training epoch.

 ## acknowledgement
 This work is supported by Information-technology Promotion Agency, Japan
 (IPA), Exploratory IT Human Resources Project (MITOU Program) in the fiscal